Department of Geography and Graduate School policies and procedures for a M.A./M.S. degree

 - Obtain advisement from the Graduate Coordinator and Graduate Studies Committee until a Major Professor is selected.

-- Formulate a Program of Study with the Major Professor and Advisory Committee (see Section G).
+- Formulate a Program of Study with the Major Professor and Advisory Committee (see Section G) by the end of the second semester of residence in the program.

 - Complete all required course work (see Section C).